fommil/fpmortals/manuscript/frontmatter.md

 # Copyleft Notice

-This book is **Libre** and follows the philosophy of [Free Software](https://www.gnu.org/philosophy/free-sw.en.html): you can use this book as you like, the [source is available](https://bitbucket.org/fommil/fpmortals/src/) you can redistribute this book and you can distribute your own version.
-That means you can print it, photocopy it, e-mail it, upload it to websites, change it, translate it, remix it, delete bits, and draw all over it.
+This book is **Libre** and follows the philosophy of [Free Software](https://www.gnu.org/philosophy/free-sw.en.html): you can use this book as you like, the [source is available](https://bitbucket.org/fommil/fpmortals/src/), you can redistribute this book and you can distribute your own version.
+That means you can print it, photocopy it, e-mail it, upload it to websites, change it, translate it, charge for it, remix it, delete bits, and draw all over it.

-You can even sell this book or your own version (although, morally, you should offer a royalty share to the author).
-If you received this book without paying for it, I would appreciate it if you donated what you feel it is worth at <https://leanpub.com/fpmortals>.

 This book is **Copyleft**: if you change the book and distribute your own version, you must also pass these freedoms to its recipients.

-This book uses the [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) (CC BY-SA 4.0) license.
+This book uses the [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) (CC
+BY-SA 4.0) license.

 All original code snippets in this book are separately [CC0](https://wiki.creativecommons.org/wiki/CC0) licensed, you may use them without restriction.
 Excerpts from `scalaz` and related libraries maintain their license, reproduced in full in the appendix.

 The example application `drone-dynamic-agents` is distributed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html): only the snippets in this book are available without restriction.

 # Thanks